2023 Most Popular Communications Technology/Support Bachelor's Degree Schools in Florida

 Read full report on Communications Technologies & Support at Lynn University

-Out of the 8 schools in Florida that were part of this year’s ranking, AI Miami International University of Art and Design landed the # 5 spot on the list.
-International Fine Arts College is a fairly small private for-profit school located in the city of Miami.
+You’ll be in good company if you decide to attend AI Miami International University of Art and Design.
+It ranked #5 on our 2023 Most Popular Communications Technology/Support Bachelor’s Degree Schools in Florida list.
+International Fine Arts College is a fairly small private for-profit school located in the large city of Miami.

 About 36% of the students majoring in communications technologies and support at the school are women while 64% are male.

-The University of Tampa came in at #7 in this year’s edition of the Most Popular Communications Technology/Support Bachelor’s Degree Schools in Florida ranking.
-Located in the city of Tampa, UT is a private not-for-profit college with a fairly large student population.
+With a ranking of #7, The University of Tampa did quite well on this year’s most popular schools for communications technologies and support students working on their bachelor’s degree.
+Located in the city of Tampa, UT is a private not-for-profit college with a large student population.

 About 78% of the students majoring in communications technologies and support at the school are women while 22% are male.